danielresendiz/Mexico-COVID-19/CTD/Scraped_data/README.md

 # Casos y fallecimientos  diarios / Daily cases and deaths

 **Note/Nota**
+2020-05-03: El número de muertes en Guerrero reportado el día de hoy en los datos del CTD es una unidad menor al reportado ayer.

+2020-05-03: The number of deaths in Guerrero reported today in the CTD is one unit less than the one reported yesterday.

+**Note/Nota**
 2020-05-02: El número de muertes en Coahuila reportado el día de hoy en los datos del CTD es una unidad menor al reportado ayer.

 2020-05-02: The number of deaths in Coahuila reported today in the CTD is one unit less than the one reported yesterday.